The McLaren F1 team has been involved in Formula 1 since 1966, making it the second oldest team still active in F1.

 2022

 Although the 2022 season is still in progress, the McLaren F1 team hasn’t had the success it hoped for.
-Rivals Ferrari are proving themselves big contenders in second place at this time in the competition while McLaren are at fifth place in the constructors’ championship so far.
+Rivals Ferrari are proving themselves big contenders in second place at this time in the competition, while McLaren is in fifth place in the constructors’ championship so far.

 McLaren Merchandise

-For any McLaren fans there is plenty of merchandise available to have you kitted out in the colours of the McLarens papaya and blue.
-McLaren have their own store online in which you can buy jumpers, t-shirts, hats, hoodies and even lego.
-The Formula One store also has McLaren racing t-shirt and jackets for sale.
+For any McLaren fans, there is plenty of merchandise available to kit you out in the colours of the McLarens, papaya and blue.
+McLaren has its own store online, in which you can buy jumpers, T-shirts, hats, hoodies, and even Lego.
+The Formula One store also has McLaren racing T-shirts and jackets for sale.